 An information/instruction sheet supplied to the patient prior to acquisition may be very helpful.
-The sheet could describe the technology, explain why it is useful, and give instructions to the patient on how to fast prior to the procedure (see Fasting State in 3.8.2).
+The sheet could describe the technology, explain why it is useful, and give instructions to the patient on how to fast prior to the procedure (see Fasting State in 3.8.2.1).
 It may also provide information on maneuvers such as breath holding that will occur during the procedure.
-An example patient information sheet is given in Appendix G.